What to Do If Your Puppy or Dog is Scared of Squeaky Toys

 What does the squeaky noise trigger?

 For dogs of all breeds, a ‘squeak’ noise can trigger all kinds of emotions and feelings.
 For some pups, hearing a small squeak could trigger their protective instincts, thinking it is a puppy to care for.
 For others, it can impact their hunting instincts, with some dogs bred to hunt small animals.

-Many small squeaky dog toys are designed to look like small, furry animals.
-While us humans can distinguish between a real animal and a small toy, your pup might not be able to.
-For dogs that want to care for the squeaky toy, they can be confused by its design and think it’s a small animal that requires protection.
-The same applies for pups with a hunting background who may see the toy as prey.
+Many small squeaky dog toys are designed to look like small, furry animals, and while us humans can distinguish between a real animal and a small toy, your pup might not be able to.
+Therefore, dogs that want to care for the squeaky toy can be confused by its design and think it’s a small animal that requires protection.
+The same applies to pups with a hunting background who may see the toy as prey.